-- Before the Step 2 meeting, Panel Members prepare for the interviews by identifying the proposals' strengths, weaknesses and concerns raised in the individual reviews delivered prior to the Step 2 meeting.
+- Panel Members assess a subset of proposals evaluated in the panel. - Panel Members familiarise themselves with all proposals in the panel in order to make high-quality recommendations. - Before the Step 2 meeting, Panel Members prepare for the interviews by identifying the proposals' strengths, weaknesses and concerns raised in the individual reviews delivered prior to the Step 2 meeting.